govindkailas/go-getter-app/README.md

 ```

 How do we test if the vault role binding works as expected?
-If you are confident enougth,go ahead and deploy the app `kubectl apply -f go-getter-app.yaml` and it should be able to fetch secrets from vault using the auth methods we configured.
+If you are confident enough, go ahead and deploy the app `kubectl apply -f go-getter-app.yaml` and it should be able to fetch secrets from the vault using the auth methods we configured.

-But if you want to see pod and vault communicate each other, create a simple pod in the `go-app` namespace with the service account and check if it can read secrets from Vault:
+But if you want to see pod and vault communicate with each other, create a simple pod in the `go-app` namespace with the service account and check if it can read secrets from Vault:

 ```
 apiVersion: v1